Fair Access Scheme

 - You are a care leaver.

-- You have refugee status or humanitarian protection.
+- You have refugee status or humanitarian protection (Including students from the Ukraine).

 - You are older than 21 at the start of your course.
 We also take into account any previous experience or professional qualifications you have achieved.